vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 helpers.
 The full application build and all 17 CTest targets pass without compiler warnings.

+### Use one value representation for decoded source fields

+Decoded operands now use `SourceValue` directly instead of a second variant that the source-map projection immediately converted.
+Runtime arguments retain their typed values; source addresses retain their numeric value, display style, and relationship role.
+This removes the conversion visitor and duplicate address handling in source projection and AKAO reference discovery.
+String literals also produce text fields instead of requiring an explicit string.

+A focused cursor test covers encoded signed offsets, resolved address links, booleans, signed enums, strings, fractions, and signed reads.
+The full build and all 17 CTest targets pass without compiler warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,